 Notable People

-Ted Deutch: Congressman and Carrying Jewish Advocacy Into Institutional Life
+Ted Deutch: Congressman Who Carried Jewish Advocacy Into Institutional Life

 Notable People Contemporary, 2010 3 cited sources

-Ted Deutch was not just a House member from South Florida.
+Ted Deutch was more than a House member from South Florida.
 He became one of the more recognizable Jewish voices in Democratic foreign-policy politics, a legislator who built credibility inside Congress and then chose to spend that credibility in communal leadership rather than in a longer climb through elective office.

 He built a conventional political resume before he became a national Jewish advocate